 Types of employment cases we handle

-The employment law attorneys at Shouse Law Group help employees and plaintiffs in all areas of California labor and employment law, including:
+The California attorneys at Shouse Law Group help employees and plaintiffs in all practice areas of California labor law, including the following employment issues:

 California wrongful termination law provides remedies to employees who lose their jobs for the wrong reasons.